Managing through change: A small professional association gains flexibility and freedom

 The team knew these efforts would enable reporting and analysis on historical customer interactions to bolster marketing efforts.
-The association recognised additional data points that would round out customer profiles further, and they analysed transaction histories more deeply to populate additional characteristics.
+The association recognized additional data points that would round out customer profiles further, and they analyzed transaction histories more deeply to populate additional characteristics.

 The newly implemented solutions bring all department data tracking under one umbrella, including member and sponsor management, live and online learning, marketing automation and finance, setting the stage for the organization to continue successfully serving the expanding audience of advanced practice clinicians nationally.
 With technology solutions that are low-code and straightforward to implement, less costly to operate and easier to reconfigure, the organization is positioned to easily adapt to whatever changes the future may bring.